wut-dev/blog/_posts/2024-08-14-vendor-cloud-security.md

 * You're not running your infrastructure in AWS (which is fine) but want to connect to customers who are, and aren't willing to spin up your own account (or leverage options like [IAM Roles Anywhere](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/introduction.html)) to facilitate the connectivity
 * You don't have experience with these kinds of cloud security best practices
-* You do, and decided to ignore them
+* You do, but decided to ignore them
 * You do, but think you can provide your own safer alternative (do you roll your own crypto too?)

 None of these are good!
 At a minimum, it forces me, the customer, to take on technical security debt.
 At worst, it gives a sneak preview into the _rest_ of your security practices, which likely follow a similar pattern.
 This is where the relationship should end[[1](#footnotes)].
 Please come back when you support IAM roles.

 # It Gets Worse

-Cloud integrations can be quite complex, involving numerous managed services, so I won't attempt to enumerate every possible security faux pas here.
+Cloud integrations can be quite complex, involving numerous managed services, so I won't attempt to enumerate every possible security faux pas.
 But to give some insight into the kinds of things I've seen:

 * "We don't really have a diagram, or list, of cloud resources we use, or how we connect to your environment.
 But our sales team can walk you through our SOC 2 certification."
 * "We need the `iam:AttachRolePolicy` permission because we use it to update our own permissions from time to time to facilitate new features."